data-preservation-programs/slingshot/participants/TicMusi.md

 Planning to acquire users soon

 ## (13) What challenges do you anticipate with this project?
-- The timeliness and speed of storing and retriving music data files
+- Quickly familiar with Powergate and related data reading and writing functions
-- How do users pay for retrieval
+- Make a smooth play music app
 - How to attract users and establish positive capital flow